LadyTastingData/de-project/README.md

 <li> Create a dashboard using Google Looker Studio
 </ol>

-At the end of this data pipeline, we would like to gain some insight about the global sales of games.
+At the end of this data pipeline, I would like to gain some insight about the global sales of games.

 ## Reproducibility: